 The epitome of all German towns, Rothenburg ob der Tauber is a little Medieval town that is still surrounded by Medieval Walls that was built to protect the city in Southern Bavaria.
 The name translates to “Red fortress above the Tauber”.
 The Tauber is the small river the flows just below the town.
 It is part of the Romantic Road in Bavaria which also leads you to Würzburg and down to Füssen.
 And it is every bit of romantic as it implies and is one of the most picturesque half-timbered towns in Germany!

 The origins of this beautiful Middle Ages town dates back all the way to the 12th Century.
 It had a lot of prestige and wealth but was destroyed during the 30 Years War as it was invaded and again during WWII.
 Both times, the town was rebuilt exactly as it had been.
 Afterwards, the Black Death came in 1634 and killed many more towns people, therefore preserving the size of the town as it stopped growing.
 Little has changed in this town from the times where towns needed to protect themselves from invasion which makes walking through this town more like walking through a story book.
 Except there were no knights in shining armor…

 The Towers of Rothenburg ob der Tauber

 As Rothenburg is surrounded by its medieval walls, there are also a few old city gates, each one more unique than the last.
-Galgentor (tower) was an old execution place.
+They are some of the main things to see in Rothenburg ob der Tauber and Galgentor (tower) was an old execution place.
 It is also known as the Würzburger Tor since it leads in the direction of Würzburg.
 It was pretty adorable after a packed lunch to come back into town and catch a glimpse of the horse drawn carriage trotting through town!
 Clickity Clack!

 Put the Map Down and Discover Quaint Corners